galaxyproject/training-material/topics/microbiome/tutorials/multivariable-association/tutorial.md

 In essence, uncovering associations between microbial features and metadata variables through tools like MaAsLin2 not only deepens our understanding of microbiome dynamics but also holds promise for clinical applications, personalized health strategies, and advancing the field of microbiome research.

-The results obtained from MaAslin2 can further be visualized using tools like **phyloseq** and **ampvis2**.\
+The results obtained from MaAslin2 can further be visualized using tools like [**phyloseq**](https://training.galaxyproject.org/training-material/by-tool/interactive_tool_phyloseq.html).\
-Tools like phyloseq and ampvis2 require that you prepare your data (OTU/ASV table, metadata) in a structured format before visualizing.\
+Tools like phyloseq require that you prepare your data (OTU/ASV table, metadata) in a structured format before visualizing.\
 Once the data is prepared, you can use phyloseq to create a range of plots, such as:

 **Barplots**: Show the relative abundance of significant taxa across different metadata groups (e.g., diagnosis).\
 **Ordination plots**: Show how samples cluster based on beta diversity, focusing on the significant taxa identified.\
 **Heatmaps**: Show the abundance of significant taxa across samples, grouped by metadata variables.

-Similary, ampvis2 is another user-friendly visualization tool for microbial data among various other available tools, which allows for easy heatmaps and ordination plots.

-Hurray!
+Congratulations!
 You have successfully completed the tutorial.
-Now try running the tool with other input files from other galaxy tools and different parameter values and have fun :)
+Now, feel free to explore the tool further by running it with different input files from other Galaxy tools and experimenting with various parameter settings.
+Enjoy the process! :)